Clxiu/Frontend-2048/README.md

 ## Advanced Features List

-* UI Scalability with window size
+* UI Scalability with window size (done)
+-> Change all px to vw/rem
-* Mobile first development (using media query breakpoints, etc)
+* Mobile first development (using media query breakpoints, etc) (done) -> Breakpoint when screen is smaller than 1250px and 600px.
 * Storybook w/ both actions and interactions (play)
 * Progressive Web App (PWA) functionality w/ clear use of the service worker
 * API connection to your own API that is cloud hosted